I am interested in the evolution and development of social behaviours.

 adulthood.
 Father absence theory has been a subject of research

-for nearly three decades.
-Here is a brief guide to father absence theory.
+for nearly three decades, but more recently it looks as if any effects are small or non-existent.
+Here is a brief guide to father absence theory I wrote in 2005.

 TV show corrections!

-Lynda recently appeared on a BBC Four programme 'The
+Lynda appeared on a BBC Four programme 'The

 Biology of Dads' to talk about the role of fathers in their daughters'